hastiaboalhasani/new-repo-/README.md

 ![Angular Core Deep Dive](https://s3-us-west-1.amazonaws.com/angular-university/course-images/angular-core-in-depth-small.png)

 # Installation pre-requisites

-IMPORTANT: Please use Node 18 LTS (Long Term Support version).
+IMPORTANT: Please use Node 18 (Long Term Support version).
+Note that Node 18 is not yet officially supported by the Angular CLI.

 # Installing the Angular CLI

 With the following command the angular-cli will be installed globally in your machine:

     npm install -g @angular/cli

 # How To install this repository